 Vincent's father Wincenty Smarkus in 1914 Wincenty and Michalina's marriage in 1914

 - In Polish, Smarkusz is pronounced with a rolling r, a long u, and a hard sz.
 "Smarrkoosch".

 - To non-Polish speaking people, and the artist himself, it was pronounced more simply as Smar-kus.

-- Upon entering America, the family name was thusly changed by dropping the Z at the end.
+- Upon entering America, the spelling of the family name was also changed by dropping the Z at the end.

-- But Vincent will reinstate the Z when he's 19 and enrolled at Hartford Art School in 1938!
+- Vincent will reinstate the Z in his signature when he's 20 and enrolled at Hartford Art School!

 Vincent Theodore Smarkusz was born on February 18, 1919 - in the industrial city of New Britain, Conn.

-Born and raised in a Catholic, working class, Polish speaking community called "Little Poland" of New Britain, Connecticut.
+Born and raised in a Catholic, working class, Polish speaking community called "Little Poland" in New Britain, Connecticut.